 Centrifugal compressors are used:

-Centrifugal compressors are used for applications requiring the compression of oil-associated gas.
+Centrifugal compressors are used for applications requiring the compression.
 At the wells there is a mixture of hydrocarbons, and the problem is to separate the oil from the volatile components.
-The oil field facilities also have a number of areas that require the use of compressors.
-The most typical is the recompression of the produced gas and its supply to the gas pipeline.
 The gas compression may also be required to compress the reservoir as a temporary measure before selling, or to maintain the gas pressure in the reservoir.

 Centrifugal compressors are also used in gas recovery plants, where the gas from gas fields is either compressed or supplied to gas plants or pipelines.
 The gas usually comes from several wells with different levels of pressure.
 The gas compresses to approximately 70-100 bar.
 Usually small compressors are installed near the well, which supply gas to the gasworks.
 At some gas fields, the level of the inlet gas pressure is reduced to separate the gas and liquid.